Ivan Seryodkin (WCS) and Melody Roelke

 Wildlife and Habitat Protection

-Finally, in co-operation with Phoenix Fund, we introduced the MIST patrol monitoring system in the National Park “Land of the Leopard”, which provides rapid assessments of the activities and impact of anti-poaching brigades working inside the protected area as well as in surrounding areas.
+Finally, in co-operation with Phoenix Fund, we introduced the SMART patrol monitoring system in the National Park “Land of the Leopard”, which provides rapid assessments of the activities and impact of anti-poaching brigades working inside the protected area as well as in surrounding areas.
 We provide support for anti-poaching patrols (fuel for patrol vehicles, spare parts, ranger outfits) and funds for an incentive system that rewards patrol teams that perform well.
 This has resulted in a marked increase in patrol efforts.
 For instance, the distance of foot patrols and the time that teams spent on patrols doubled in the first quarter of 2012 compared to the first quarter of 2011.
 The increased patrol efforts, in turn, resulted in a sharp increase in law enforcement results, such as confiscated fire arms and fines for poaching and other violations.